colbad2/LaunchList/README.md

 Things that need to happen for a good app

 ### Core Data/JSON
-- prefilled Core Data default data store (data only? iamges loaded sparately)
+- prefilled Core Data default data store (data only? images loaded separately)
 - can we include the external file dir alongside the default data db files?
 - reduce image sizes on import if storing in the db
-- some duplicate Pads/ unknown pads with no info/ lat lons with extra zeros (west texas)/pads with no launches, no countries
+- some duplicate Pads/ unknown pads with no info/ lat longs with extra zeros (west texas)/pads with no launches, no countries
 ### API loading
 - Load db regularly
 - All API loads
 - response when throttled: {"detail": "Request was throttled.
 Expected available in 2429 seconds."} HTTP error code 429
 - do we have to load locations.json/programs.json because the data are already in other structures?
 - db download scheduler
-- import dbs after app start, not before UI shown
+- import dbs after app start, not before the UI is shown
-- check all of Swagger for API parts that I may have missed.
-I am sure some of the subobjects miss everything the API has
+- check Swagger for API parts that I may have missed.
+I am sure some sub-objects miss everything the API has
 - Remove unused old JSON parsing code, including API response JSON structs
 ### Redundancy
 - Program/Agency logos if not provided by the API
 - Alternative internal logos for slow loading ones (ISS)
 ### Performance/efficiency
-- pre-fill image cache with images from db?
+- pre-fill image cache with images from the db?
 ### Beauty
 - tab icons
 - use a common date format